16 Writing Quiz and Exam Questions

 • Test on important and not trivial or unimportant facts.

-• Write the test question out with the correct answer, replace the correct answer with the distractor, and read for consistency.
+• Write the test question with the correct answer, replace the correct answer with the distractor, and read for consistency.

 Writing True/False Questions: